cloudtoid/gateway-core/README.md

             "discardInboundHeaders": true
 ```

-## Unconventional header names
+## Empty headers

-It is typically unexpected to receive headers with no values
+It is typically unexpected to receive headers that do not have a value, but it is perfectly valid to have headers such as `HTTP2-Settings` with an empty value.
+You can set `discardEmpty` to `true` to discard headers with no value:

-According to [RFC7230](https://tools.ietf.org/html/rfc7230#section-3.2) which lays out the message syntax for HTTP/1.1,

-It is typically unexpected to receive headers with no values, or that their names include an underscore character (`_`).
-GatewayCore does not proxy such headers, but this behavior can be changed using the following configurations:

 ```json
   "routes": {